-Head Coach Pete Rossomando begins his second season as the head coach at Central Connecticut State University in 2015.
+Head Coach Pete Rossomando begins his third season as the head coach at Central Connecticut State University in 2016.
 Rossomando was named the 13th head coach of the CCSU football program on January 22, 2014 after spending five seasons at the University of New Haven in the same position.

 Prior to his arrival in New Britain, Rossomando spent five seasons as the head coach at the University of New Haven.
 Over that time he led the Chargers to a 42-13 record, two NCAA Playoff appearances and coached numerous all-conference and All-America student-athletes.
 Rossomando was named head coach of the Chargers in December of 2007 as New Haven reinstated its Division II football program after a five-year hiatus.
 He rebuilt the Chargers into one of the best Division II programs in the country.
 In his last three seasons, 2011-13, the Chargers posted an overall record of 29-6 and a 20-2 mark in Northeast-10 action, including two consecutive 8-0 regular seasons in league play (2011, 2012).
 New Haven was ranked as high as No. 3 in the 2012 Division II national polls.